• About

 I met a lady in Portland, Oregon, who had an indescribable zen quality that words just won’t accurately capture.
 Hidden under the serene composure of a weekend tourist were the emotional and physical scars that were gathered but not sought after.

 She slowly began to tell me her life story or a part of it anyway.
 She had been a severe addict binging on a cocktail stew of crack and methamphetamine.
-Years earlier, her life hit such a low point she hexed to do sexual favors in the windswept doorways of San Fransisco in exchange for the thing she needed most: a fix.
+Years earlier, her life hit such a low point she would do sexual favors in exchange for the thing she needed most: her next fix.

 I tried not to judge her brittle past because I knew intuitively we are all more alike than not.
 We have all been addicted to something in our lives and for everyone it’s different.
 It could be cars, money, status, gambling, wine, sex, caffeine, doughnuts, or chocolate.